reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 For each variation of a percentage feature flag, LaunchDarkly creates a bucket.
 In the case of our example, we have two buckets, one for the variation `true`, and one for the variation `false`, and each bucket has the same size (50%).

 The LaunchDarkly client knows about these buckets.
 To determine which bucket the current user falls into, the LaunchDarkly client creates a hashcode for the user and uses it to decide on which bucket the user to put in.
-This allows multiple, distributed LaunchDarkly clients to evaluate to the same value for the same user, because they calculate the same hashcode.
+This allows multiple - potentially distributed - LaunchDarkly clients to evaluate to the same value for the same user, because they calculate the same hashcode.

 ### Rollout Based on a User Attribute with LaunchDarkly

-More complex targeting strategies work after the same pattern.
+We can implement more complex targeting strategies in the same fashion.
 We configure the targeting rules in the LaunchDarkly UI, and then ask the LaunchDarkly client for the variation for the given user.

 Let's assume that we want to enable a certain feature for users only after they have clicked a certain button in our application.
-For this case, we can create the following targeting rule:
+For this case, we can create a targeting rule that serves `true` only for users with the `clicked` attribute set to `true`:

 ![Feature Flag based on a user attribute in LaunchDarkly](/assets/img/posts/feature-flag-tools/launchdarkly-attribute-rollout.png)

-But how does LaunchDarkly know the user's attributes?
-Because we pass it into the client:
+But how does LaunchDarkly know about the `clicked` attribute of a user?
+We need to pass it into the client:

 ```java
 LDUser user = new LDUser.Builder(userSession.getUsername())